 Quick answer

-So why don't we?
+So why don't we lead with the photo?

 For the full Zawji philosophy, see our complete halal matchmaking guide.

-The 4 reasons photos hurt halal matchmaking
+The 4 reasons we keep photos off by default in halal matchmaking

 This is the strongest argument, and it's the one sisters resonate with most.